cognitedata/indsl/docs-source/source/contribute.rst

 Documentation Contributions
 ---------------------------

-We always appreciate enhancements to our documentation!
-The documentation source files are located in the docs-source directory of our codebase.
-They are formatted in reStructuredText and compiled with Sphinx to produce comprehensive documentation.
+Improvements to our documentation are much appreciated!
+The documentation source files are located in the `docs-source/source <https://github.com/cognitedata/indsl/tree/main/docs-source/source>`_ directory of our codebase.
+They are formatted in `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ and compiled with Sphinx to produce comprehensive documentation.

 Contributing a new Cognite Charts compliant algorithm
 =====================================================